 Many people often think Dennis Rodman was the first player in the NBA to have tattoos but I think this is further from the truth but he was the first to start the trend in the sense of having many tattoos and make it mainstream and apart of the NBA culture.

 Rodman during his rookie year with the Pistons was amazed at veteran Adrian Dantley’s hip.
-Dantley was sporting some tattoo art, and although he may have not been the first with many players before them having tattoos that were generally covered up, it is one of the early stories to hear about.
+Dantley was sporting some tattoo art, and although he may have not been the first with many players before him having tattoos as generally they were covered up, it is one of the early stories to hear about.

 Rodman would dye his hair different colors and cover his body with ink.
 Being different can start trends especially in the NBA.
-Rodman had the bad boy persona not just because he was a Detroit Piston as he barely had any tattoos while he was with the team but he felt like an outcast after he left Detroit.
-So he did what he wanted and accepted it expressing himself using his body.
+Rodman had the bad boy persona not just because he was a Detroit Piston, as he barely had any tattoos while he was with the team but he felt like an outcast after he left Detroit trying to find his place in the league again.
+So he did what he wanted and started expressing himself using his body.

-Allen Iverson in the late 1990s and early 2000s was basketball culture, baggy pants, braids, and even made hip-hop music.
+Allen Iverson in the late 1990s and early 2000s was basketball culture, wearing baggy pants, braiding his hair, and even made hip-hop music.
 Iverson did it all, but upon entering the league he didn’t have many tattoos.
-But also like Rodman, A.I. started to express his image and the culture he grew up in.
-Sporting the latest popular fashion trends with braids and this is who I am so accept it attitude, he was literally a walking billboard.
+But like Rodman, A.I. started to express his image and the culture he grew up in.
+Sporting the latest popular fashion trends with attitude, he was literally a walking billboard.

-A.I. was a major influence in basketball culture, he was barely 6 feet tall dominating the league and taking his team to the NBA Finals against all odds, he MVP of the league in 2001.
+A.I. was a major influence on basketball culture, he was barely 6 feet tall dominating the league and taking his team to the NBA Finals against all odds.
+He was the MVP of the NBA in 2001 season.
 He expressed many times that where he came from was a struggle and that’s all he knew.
 Having tattoos on his body that say “Only The Strong Survive” with a cross behind it.
 Praying hands on his chest with his grandmother’s initials.

 “A set of praying hands between my grandma’s initials—she died when I was real young—and my mom’s initials.
 I put shit on my body that means something to me.”